 Cellular Phones and Electronic Devices

 The administration at East Tech is not responsible for damaged or stolen cell phones, iPods, MP3 players, computer/laptops, or other electronic devices brought to school by students.
-In accordance with CCSD Regulation 5136, the use by students of personal communication devices such as cell phones or other similar electronic communication devices is prohibited on all school district campuses during the instructional day.
-As long as the use is not disruptive, students may use these devices during the scheduled lunch periods and while on district buses.
-These devices must remain off during instructional time, including passing periods.
-Cell phones and electronic devices may be confiscated if used during inappropriate times and will only be returned to parents or legal guardians.
+These devices are to remain off during instructional time; however, permission may be granted for instructional use at the teacher’s discretion.
+Cell phones and electronic devices may be confiscated if used during inappropriate times and the school’sProgressive Discipline Plan will be used in response to a student’s failure to adhere to the rules and may result in parents having to pick the item up from the Dean’s office.
 Any unclaimed items will be either discarded or donated to charity after 30 days.

 Delivery of Messages and Items

 Instructional time will not be interrupted for the delivery of messages to students unless there is an emergency.
 A message to a student involves class disruption, use of clerical time, and is a possible violation of the FERPA.
 There is no way to verify the legal parent/guardian from a telephone call.
 If an emergency situation arises, parents/guardians must come to the school to deliver the message in person in order to provide identification.
 Only the parent/guardian listed on the permanent school record (CCF703) will be permitted to have contact with a student.
 Items such as lunch, flowers, gifts, balloons, money, etc. will not be delivered to students.

 In compliance with federal and state regulations, the Clark County School District shall not discriminate on the basis of sex, age, race, color, national origin, religion, or handicap in the educational programs or activities which it operates.

 Students are not permitted to use the elevator without the consent of the school nurse or school administration.